CMSgov/design-system/rfcs/2022-04-using-native-dialog.md

 ## Problem

-Within the Design System, current implementations of `<Dialog>` (modal) and `<Drawer>`/`<HelpDrawer>` rely on third-party libraries to assist with focus trapping for accessibility and to manage component elevation.
+Within the Design System, `<Dialog>` (modal) and `<Drawer>` currently rely on third-party libraries to assist with focus trapping and to manage component elevation.
 These libraries are:

 - [`react-aria-modal`](https://www.npmjs.com/package/react-aria-modal)
 - [`focus-trap-react`](https://www.npmjs.com/package/focus-trap-react)